fchan02/HR-Dashboard/README.md

 I even made a video tutorial on creating an HR analytic dashboard using an Excel file.
 With Power Query, I showed how to make the data clean and ready for analysis.
 And with Power BI, I made interactive reports and dashboards that look super cool.

-If you're interested in HR analytics or want to learn more about Power Query and Power BI, check out my GitHub.
-You'll find projects, tutorials, and other resources that show how I turn HR data into awesome visualizations.

-Got any questions or want to collaborate?
 Feel free to reach out to me.
 Let's unlock the secrets hidden in HR data together and make better decisions!

-Thanks for stopping by my GitHub profile, and stay tuned for more exciting projects!
+Thanks for stopping by my GitHub profile, and stay tuned for more projects!